Joseph Duggar And Kendra Are The Latest ‘Counting On’ Stars Caught Breaking Jim Bob’s Strict Courting Rules

 — Elena Claro (@elenaclaroquesi) March 19, 2018

 The 19-year-old’s face immediately lit up as she walked out of the dressing room in the gown and said the top of the dress was perfect for her because of the high neckline and the sparkle.
-But, for her, the bottom of the gown was boring.
+But for her, the bottom of the gown was boring.

 She eventually opted for a frillier skirt before she walked down the aisle last September.

-In true Duggar fashion, Joseph and Kendra announced just a few weeks after tying the knot that they were expecting their first baby, and according to their Amazon registry they are expecting their son on June 17th.
+In true Duggar fashion, Joseph and Kendra announced just a few weeks after tying the knot that they were expecting their first baby, and according to their Amazon registry, they are expecting their son on June 17.

-Catch Joseph Duggar and Kendra Caldwell on new episodes of Counting On, Monday nights on TLC.
+Catch Joseph Duggar and Kendra Caldwell on new episodes of Counting On Monday nights on TLC.